 Highline College is a nationally and internationally recognized community college based in Des Moines, WA.
 The college has earned its reputation through the development of an institutional culture that values innovation, globalization of curriculum and community participation.
 As a public institution of higher education serving a diverse community in a multicultural world and global economy, Highline College promotes student engagement, learning, and achievement, integrates diversity and globalism throughout the college, sustains relationships within its communities, and practices sustainability in human resources, operations, and teaching and learning.
 In the 2019-20 academic year, the college served over 15,000 credit and non-credit students.
-Highline serves 40 percent low-income students and 77 percent of students identify as students of color (Highline College contributed to this project by leading one of the three studies, facilitating the Advisory Group, and participating in the collaborative writing process.
+Highline serves 40 percent low-income students and 77 percent of students identify as students of color (Highline College 2021; SBCTC 2021).
+Learn more at www.highline.edu.
+Highline College contributed to this project by leading one of the three studies, facilitating the Advisory Group, and participating in the collaborative writing process.